Transaction Timeline for Buyers

 Days 5 - 7

 Most buyers will hire a home inspector, a generalist who evaluates the safety and function of the home's components.
-Depending on findings the home inspector make recommend that additional specialized inspectors further evaluate particular issues.
+Depending on findings the home inspector may recommend that additional specialized inspectors further evaluate particular issues.

 Home inspections typically range in cost from about $350 to about $800, and the buyer owes payment at or before the time of service.